fivestars/aladdin-demo/docs/style_guidelines.md

 - lamp.json
 - build
   - build_docker.sh
-- /server
+- project/
   - .dockerignore
   - requirements.txt
   - Dockerfile
   - entrypoint.sh
   - build_docker.sh
+  - app/
-  - /code stuff
+    - code stuff
+  - test/
+    - requriements.txt
+    - Dockerfile
+    - code stuff/
-- /commands
+  - commands/
     - .dockerignore
     - requirements.txt
     - Dockerfile
     - entrypoint.sh
     - build_docker.sh
-  - /code stuff
+    - code stuff/
 - /helm
 ### Helm Files
 The recommended Helm directory structure is demonstrated below, with /helm at the root.
 Notably, within the /templates folder, have subdirectories for files specific to each component of the project, as well as a shared directory for shared files such as configMaps.